rubymonsters/ruby-for-beginners/source/10-objects/05-arguments.md

 Again, not all methods need arguments (extra bits of information) in order to do their job.
-E.g. the method `length` on Strings can know the length of their String just so.
-Sometimes they need one or more arguments.
+E.g. the method `length` on Strings can know the length of their String just so (because it knows its String).
+Sometimes they need one or more arguments though.

 So how do you know?